timoxley/proto-merge/Readme.md

 ## Why?

-Useful for APIs that need a little magic – inherited behaviour/properties are desirable yet the overhead of verbose prototype definitions would ruin the elegance.
+APIs often need a little prototype magic, yet the overhead of verbose prototype definitions will ruin the elegance / brevity of the code.

-As with all magic, use responsibly.
+`proto-merge` simplifies complex prototype chaining definitions to a minimum.

 ## Example